 SAMM: Seacoast Area Mobile Market

-In our ground breaking program debut, SAMM will be New Hampshire’s first Mobile Market program starting in August of 2016.
-The goal of SAMM will be to increase access to fresh local foods for residents of the Seacoast at their places of home and work.
+In its ground breaking program debut in August of 2016, SAMM is New Hampshire’s first Mobile Market program.
+The goal of SAMM is to increase access to fresh local foods for residents of the Seacoast at their places of home and work.
 Aligning with our goal to provide greater access to local foods in all of our Seacoast communities, SAMM is also aimed at spreading and increasing the number of sustainable agricultural businesses in these areas.
-In similar fashion to Seacoast Eat Local’s SNAP program at farmers’ markets, SAMM will accept EBT/SNAP benefits for purchases and will also run incentive programs that are aimed at helping low-income individuals stretch their dollars at markets and purchase more fresh, local and healthy food.
+In similar fashion to Seacoast Eat Local’s SNAP program at farmers’ markets, SAMM accepts EBT/SNAP benefits for purchases and also runs incentive programs that are aimed at helping low-income individuals stretch their dollars at markets and purchase more fresh, local and healthy food.